spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-maubot.md

 3. **Create an instance:** An instance is the actual bot.
 You have to specify a client which the bot instance will use and the plugin (how the bot will behave)

+### Server service management
+If you need to do stop and start manually of the Maubot service, you can use systemd command `systemctl` or `just`.

+- **systemctl** : You will need to ssh insto the server and you can then issue `systemctl restart matrix-bot-maubot` as root.

+- **just** : You can run the command from where the ansible playbook is run(probably from your laptop). `just stop-group bot-maubot` and `just start-group bot-maubot`.

 ## Obtaining an access token

 This can be done via `mbc login` then `mbc auth` (see the [maubot documentation](https://docs.mau.fi/maubot/usage/cli/auth.html)).
 To run these commands, you'll first need to `exec` into the maubot container with `docker exec -it matrix-bot-maubot sh`.

 Alternatively, you can follow our generic [obtain an access token](obtaining-access-tokens.md) documentation.
+Be aware that you can only use `Obtain an access token via curl` and not `Obtain an access token via Element`.
+By getting the access token via Element will give your bot issue with Encrypted room.
+Read [more](https://docs.mau.fi/maubot/usage/basic.html#creating-clients).